zunman/100_days_of_ML_code/README.md

 ## Day 20

 "Chapter 6 - dissecting model visuals" gave a walkthrough of several graphs discussing in detail the elements of these graphs that makess them a good plot.

+## Day 21-22

+"Chapter 7 - lessonss in storytelling" talks about the magic of story, constructing the story, the power of repetition and tactics to help enssure your story is clear.